mathiasfritsch/Yadebs/README.md

 # Yadebs
-Yet another double entry bookkeeping
+Yet another double entry bookkeeping sysem
 It should at least get some accounts and a ledger